 Acknowledgements.
 The authors wish to warmly thank the international scientific committee of the One Ocean Science Congress (OOSC, Nice June 3-6 2025) namely Janine Adams, Tamatoa Bambridge, Sanae Chiba, Jorge Cortés-Núñez, Carlos Duarte, Stefan Gelcich, Jessica Gephart, Kristina Gjerde, Deborah Greaves, Peter Haugan, François Houllier, Jean-Pierre Gattuso, Daoji Li, Mere Takoko, Arthur Tuda, for agreeing to oversee this draft on very short notice.
-The authors also wish to express their special thanks to Thomas Froelicher and William Cheung, both members of the OOSC scientific committee, who kindly acted as reviewers outside the oversight group to ensure the neutrality and integrity of the review process.
-Their promptness, availability, and thoughtful comments were particularly appreciated.
-This paper would not have come to life without the dedication of Editor-in-Chief Marilaure Grégoire and the entire editorial staff, whose efficiency and commitment made it possible to complete the editorial process.
 The Starfish Barometer was developed with the support of Olivier Poivre d'Arvor, French Ambassador for the Ocean and the Poles, and the French President's Special Envoy for the United Nations Ocean Conference (UNOC3).
 Special thanks to the International Plateform for Ocean Sustainability (IPOS), for sowing the first seeds of the concept, and to CNRS, IFREMER and IRD for their scientific support.
 Several colleagues contributed to gathering the most up-to-date data, including Pierre Friedlingstein and Robbie Andrew from the Global Carbon project, Pierre Cariou and Laurent Fedi from Bordeaux Kedge Business School, Kira Coley from Ocean Census, Kensuke Obara from the Nippon foundation, Charles Loiseau from CRIOBE, and Florian Kirchner, Virginie Tsilibaris and Haizea Jimenez from IUCN.
-We also thank Laurence Collet for her contribution to the Starfish diagram and Clément Haëck for formatting the article and bibliography.
+We also thank Laurence Collet for her contribution to the Starfish diagram and Clément Haëck for formatting